-PhD Thesis Working Title: Decentralized Economic Strategies and Urban Planning Tools for Placed-based Investment in Trelew, Argentina
+PhD Thesis Working Title: Place-Based Urban Tools for Municipal Territorial Management and Public Policy in Trelew, Argentina

 Supervisors: Prof. Dr. Angela Million, Technische Universität Berlin; Prof. Dr. Karsten Zimmermann, Technical University Dortmund